lynsei/dockistry/README.md

 * Riot
 * Roots

-When combining the above frameworks with baseline stacks, you can have hundreds of tooling considerations and variants:
+**When combining the above frameworks with baseline stacks, you can have hundreds of tooling considerations and variants:**

 * package managers (npm/ bower/ yeoman scaffolds/ etc.)
 * webpack & polymer components
 * ui toolkits such as material-ui, angular-material, semantic ui, uikit
 * there are nearly 40 different datagrid providers
 * editors are also available such as vim-spf13 and even SAWS (docker-composed)

-> Dockistry is an early-stage Pre-Alpha status project and has not yet been merged into this public repo.
+> Dockistry code is stored on StackFork while we are in a pre-alpha stage, as we do not want people executing processes that may harm their servers or development environments.

+### Looking for contributors!
 We are actively looking for developers to participate by contributing their own strategies (even portions of them that they are most familiar with).
 Our devteam is super friendly, and we are available easily via Gitter.

-## do you dislike bullshit and love pterodactyls?

-If you answered yes, it's possible you too may be looking for a fullstack deploy using Dockistry...
-Perhaps we can help.

-# how to deploy and customize
+# deploys

 ##### elegant forking format & kittycat simple stacking deploys
 All stacks are 100% SSL-LE, Docker-composed, in modular-fork format.
 You just pick the repositories you want, and use the YAML config they supply.
 That means they can easily be joined together in various configs with various UI, datagrids, cdnJS, NPM, Bower, Yeoman, JSPM, Go-lang, RVM, and other dependency management tools.

 No limitations on language or platform but obviously we lean towards NodeJS and Go with Citus/Postgre or Mysql/Aurora.

-#### ami/kube instances
+# instances
 Dockistry can build rock solid instances from the CLI automatically for Amazon AMI or Google Kubernetes hosts and using existing technology for HHVM/Paravirtual virtual servers that is very simple and elegant.
 This allows you to install a full stack with tons of features without having to configure anything.

-#### pre-configured stacks
+# infrastructure
+We hope to make many people have an easier time setting up their programming tooling and infrastructure by using Dockistry Strategies including our tooling/ infrastructure options:

+- Setup Rancher as a master instance using our AMI/Kube/Droplet
-- Comes pre-configured with Gitlab CE, Rancher, Discourse, Rocketchat-Hubot, Private Registries (Dockers/ NPMs), Wekan board, and we pre-load test frameworks for React, Aurelia, Wordpress, Angular, and Feathers.
+- Pre-configured deployment of Gitlab CE, Rancher, Discourse, Rocketchat-Hubot, Private Registries (Dockers/ NPMs), Wekan board and others
+- Optionally pre-load test frameworks for React, Aurelia, Wordpress, Angular, and Feathers and build/deploy them on your test environments
 - Our Go CLI can build test stacks for a variety of strategies in a single process
-- The process is entirely customizable via the dockistry-yml file, and the other configs in the repository.
+- The build process is entirely customizable via the dockistry-yml file, and the other configs in the repository.
 - You can easily fork a repository to make minor modifications for your deployment

-### active development specs:
+# specifications

 - [frameworks](https://github.com/forktheweb/dockistry/blob/master/docks-frameworks.md) - supported reactive frameworks
 - [componentry](https://github.com/forktheweb/dockistry/blob/master/docks-componentry.md) - tools we're considering supporting or ones we already are (WIP)